BookOwl/nemo/README.md

 _fish by [-stache-](https://scratch.mit.edu/users/-stache-)_

 ## Using
-**Warning!** nemo is in pre-pre-alpha, everything may change at a moments notice or stop working at all.
+**Warning!** nemo is in pre-pre-alpha, everything may change at a moment's notice or stop working at all.
 You can build nemo with cargo:

 ```bash